Each state has laws barring the possession, manufacture, and distribution of illegal drugs.

 Wyoming considers drugs “controlled dangerous substances”.

-The categorization is according to “schedule”.
+The categorization of these crimes is according to “schedule”.

 Schedule I drugs are the most “dangerous” while Schedule V drugs are the least dangerous.